Language Requirement: None

 In this four-week program, you will explore the linguistic, historical, and cultural features of the three dominant writing systems of East Asia: Chinese 漢字, Japanese 平仮名 and 片仮名, and Korean 한글, while immersed in the city of Kyoto.
 East Asia is a unique region where logographic writing systems (i.e., characters) evolved, flourished, and transformed over the centuries and up to the present day, with recent digital innovations such as emojis.
 The evolution of these writing systems is inextricably intertwined with the political and cultural worlds of their users, serving as key technologies for communication and cultural expression.

-Kyoto provides an ideal setting for the program, offering opportunities to observe writing in a wide variety of contexts, from ancient World Heritage-designated edifices to contemporary signage at a cutting-edge robotic laboratory to the famous Shibuya crossing.
+Kyoto provides an ideal setting for the program, offering opportunities to observe writing in a wide variety of contexts, from ancient World Heritage-designated edifices to contemporary signage.
 Program excursions will include a multi-day trip, a day trip, and visits to various cultural sites in Kyoto and Osaka.

 Once the capital of Japan, Kyoto is renowned for its many temples, shrines, gardens, and traditional wooden houses.
 Located in Japan’s Kansai region, it is one of the country’s most popular tourist destinations, home to iconic cultural landmarks such as the red torii gates of Fushimi Inari Taisha, the Kiyomizu-dera temple, and the Kinkaku-ji Golden Pavilion.
 Kyoto's central location also offers easy access to other parts of Japan: Osaka, Kobe, Nara, and Nagoya are less than an hour away by train, and Tokyo is just 2.5 hours away by high-speed Shinkansen (bullet train).